 A moving and thought provoking talk from the Dean of Stockton set Christmas and the carols firmly in context.
 What's the difference between an angel and a fairy?
 One brings a message of hope and one takes your wishes, one brings joy and the other brings fun.
 Hope and joy last through all manner of hardships but fun and wishful thinking don't.
 Happy Christmas one and all!

 After the carol service we joined the college for dining, and then prepared for the procession.
 I'm afraid that our table were the rebels and encouraged by the Mayor we changed the route of the procession to walk over the Infinity Bridge.
-Despite the predictions of some we didn't get lost and we did enjoy fabulous views of the lights along the river.
+Despite the predictions of some we didn't get lost and we did enjoy fabulous views

 At the end of the Ecclesiastes bridge we were met by the Mayor and mayoress with a handful of councillors and council officers.
 Tees Valley Youth Choir were waiting for us at the Town Hall and sang carols beautifully.
 If angels have voices they were being imitated tonight.